Changes in DNF CLI compared to YUM¶

-See the the related Fedora bug 1096506 and guidelines for renaming and obsoleting packages in Fedora.
+See the related Fedora bug 1096506 and guidelines for renaming and obsoleting packages in Fedora.

-DNF offer more predictable behavior of installroot.
-DNF differently handles path
+DNF offers more predictable behavior of installroot.
+DNF handles the path differently

---config command-line option, where this path is always related to host
+--config command-line option, where this path is always related to the host

-system (Yum combines this path with installroot).
-Reposdir is also slightly
+system (YUM combines this path with installroot).
+Reposdir is also handled slightly

-differently handled, if one path of reposdirs exists inside of installroot, than
+differently, if one path of the reposdirs exists inside of installroot, then

 separately and use installroot path if existed).
-See detailed description for
+See the detailed description for

 Plugins that have not been ported yet:

-Feel free to file a RFE for missing functionality if you need it.
+Feel free to file an RFE for missing functionality if you need it.